 - Copy of Health Care Card (if applicable)

-Parents are encouraged to familiarise themselves with the signing in/out book, daily time-tables/program, their child’s locker & information pocket, notice boards etc. Please inform staff if any of your details change throughout the year.
+Families are encouraged to familiarise themselves with the signing in/out procedure, daily timetables/program, their child’s locker, notice boards etc. Please inform educators/staff if any of your details change throughout the year.

-Our service has a commitment to all children being able to access affordable, quality early childhood education and care.
-With this in mind the following fee structure will apply to children enrolled in our services.
+Our preschool has a commitment to all children being able to access affordable, quality early childhood education and care.
+With this in mind the following fee structure will apply to children enrolled in our preschool.

 Please Note: You will be billed for non-attendance due to illness or other absences unless prior arrangements have been made with the Preschool Director.
 You will also be billed for Public Holidays if you are normally enrolled to attend on those days as per our policies.

 Payment of Fees

 Fees are billed in advance for each term for both the Preschool and Long Day Care programs.
 Fee statements are issued in the second week of term and payment is due two weeks after statements have been issued.
 Fees must be paid at this time unless a payment plan has been negotiated with the family and the Preschool Director.
 Fee statements for Vacation Care will be issued in the fortnight following the Vacation Care period.
 We prefer fees to be paid directly into our bank account using one of the following options:

 - Direct Transfer into our Horizon Credit Union account

 BSB: 802 124